You can learn how to play the B chord in all CAGED shapes!

 - Strings 2-4, this is the best fraction of the E chord.
 You could include the 6th string as well, skip string 5

-- Strings 1-3 this is good, although maybe a bit thin sounding
+- Strings 1-3 this is good, although maybe a bit thin-sounding

 Next up, is the D shape.
-You can’t really play this.
+You can’t play this.
 It takes too long to fret and it’s hard to stay in tune.

 - String 2-4, that’s not the full chord, it’s a 5 chord because we have no 3rd